 For detailed information on how the Medicare prescription drug program works, see the AARP Bulletin's consumer guide "Medicare Part D & You."

-Ways to Help Reduce Medicare's Out-of-Pocket Expenses
+Help Paying Out-of-Pocket Expenses

-Help paying for Parts A and B: If your income is low, you may qualify for Medicaid or a Medicare Savings Program, both run by states.
+Help paying for Parts A and B: If your income is low, you may qualify for Medicaid or a Medicare Savings Program, both run by the states.
 Depending on which program you're eligible for, the state pays your Part B premiums and maybe other out-of-pocket costs.
 To find contact information for Medicare Savings Programs, go to Medicare's online state-by-state list or call Social Security at 1-800-772-1213.
 To see if you qualify for Medicaid, call your state medical assistance program at the number given in the state pages of your telephone directory or contact your SHIP.

 If you're 65 or older and buy a policy within six months of enrolling in Part B, medigap insurers cannot deny you coverage or require higher premiums because of current or past health problems.
-You may be able to buy medigap later on and still have these guarantees, in some very limited circumstances.
+You may be able to buy medigap later on and still have these guarantees, in some circumstances.
 These federal protections only apply to people 65 and older, though some states have similar laws for younger beneficiaries.
 If you have Medicare because of disability, contact your state insurance department for information.